mlcommons/medperf/docs/mlcubes/mlcube_data.md

 In summary, a functional MedPerf pipeline includes these steps:

 1. The Data Owner exports a raw dataset from their databases (manually or via scripts) - this step occurs outside the pipeline itself.
-Lets name the output folder as `my_raw_data/`.
+Let's name the output folder as `my_raw_data/`.
 If the pipeline is run by another person (Model Owner/Benchmark Owner), a predefined `my_benchmark_demo_raw_data/` would be used instead (created and distributed by the Benchmark Owner).
 2. The Data Preparator MLCube takes this folder's path as input and converts data into a standardized format, resulting in some `my_prepared_dataset/` folder (MLCube is implemented by the Benchmark Owner).
 3. The Model MLCube processes the prepared data, running a model and saving the results in some `my_model_predictions/` folder (MLCube is implemented by the Model Owner; the Benchmark Owner must implement a baseline model MLCube to be used as a mock-up).
-4. The Metrics MLCube processes predictions and evaluates metrics, saving them in some `my_metrics.json` file (MLCube implemented by the Benchmark Owner).
+4. The Metrics MLCube processes predictions and evaluates metrics, saving them in some `my_metrics.yaml` file (MLCube implemented by the Benchmark Owner).
 5. The Data Owner reviews the metric results and may submit them to the MedPerf server.

-Aformentioned guides detail steps 2-4.
+Aforementioned guides detail steps 2-4.
 As all steps demonstrate building specific MLCubes, we recommend starting with the [Model MLCube guide](mlcube_models.md), which offers a more detailed explanation of the MLCube's concept and structure.
 Another option is to explore [MLCube basic docs](https://mlcommons.github.io/mlcube/).
 In this guide provides the shortened concepts description, focusing on nuances and input/output parameters.

 ## About this Guide